Associate Dean for Academic Affairs

 J.D., Boston University

-Wilson heads the College’s tax law curriculum, teaching federal income tax, taxation of business entities, estate and gift taxation, and nonprofit organizations.
-In addition, she has taught the first-year course in contracts and wealth trusts.
+Professor Wilson heads the College’s tax and estate planning law curriculum, teaching federal income tax, taxation of business entities, estate and gift taxation, and nonprofit organizations.
+In addition, she has taught the first-year course in contracts, estate planning, and trust and estates.

 Publications, Research, and Intellectual Contributions